CESSProject/doc-v2/introduction/what-is-cess.md

-In this article, we will delve into the what, why, and how of CESS, exploring its features and benefits.
+In this article, we will delve into the what, when, why, where, who and how of CESS, exploring its features and benefits.

 # What is CESS?